vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 - user
 - cgroup

-Don't worry about these just yet; we'll discuss them more in detail once we start writing some code.
-But before we can go any further, we'll need a common understand about how processes are created on a Linux kernel.
+Don't worry about these just yet; we'll discuss them in more detail once we start writing some code.
+But before we can go any further, we'll need a common understand about how processes are created in the Linux kernel.
 If you've ever programmed in python before, you probably know that you can create a new process by calling `subprocess.Popen` or any of its many derivatives.
 Many other programming languages offer a similar API like `exec.Command` in golang, `Process.Start` in dotnet or `child_process.spawn` in nodejs.
 While all these languages offer different API calls they all end up making the same syscalls in the Linux kernel named `fork`, `clone` and `execve`.
 While technically `fork` isn't actually a syscall but rather a wrapper around `clone`.
-For simplicity we are going to treat it as such, mainly because you will often find it referenced as a syscall online but it's also the simpler one of the two to call out to from Deno.
+For simplicity we are going to treat it as such, mainly because you will often find it referenced as a syscall online but it's the easier one to use and implement in Deno.
 Using these API's to create a new process looks something like this:

 ![fork-exec-syscall-diagram](./assets/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript/fork-exec.png)

+As you might have noticed, the calling process is often referred to as the parent process, whereas the newly created process is often called the child process.
 A parent will call `fork` or `clone` to create a new process, making an exact copy itself and continuing execution.
 The key point to understanding `fork` is to realize that two processes exist after it has completed its work, and execution continues from the point where `fork` returns.
-The return value allows us to determine whether the code after the fork runs as the child or the parent process.
-As you might have noticed, the calling process is often referred to as the parent process, whereas the newly created process is often called the child process.
+The return value allows us to determine whether after the fork we are continuing as the child or parent process.
 We can then use the `wait` syscall in the parent process to block execution and wait for the child process to exit.
 A child process often calls out into `execve`, which loads a new program into a process's memory.
 All of this might still sound very abstract at this point.
 But let's make this a bit more concrete by recording all syscalls while creating a new process in Python.
 The following one-liner Python script will run the `ls` command and print the output of the command to stdout `import subprocess; print(subprocess.check_output(['ls']).decode('utf-8'))`.
 With `strace` we can look under the covers and see what API calls Python calls out to create a new process:

 ```sh
 $ strace -f python3 -c "import subprocess; print(subprocess.check_output(['ls']).decode('utf-8'))" 2>&1 | grep "clone\|fork\|exec\|wait"